 \subsubsection{Local Receptive Fields}

-The studies of artificial neuron and local receptive fields go back to Rosenblatt's perceptron \cite{Rosenblatt}, which was the first \emph{weighted} neuron model devised for feed-forward networks.
-Some variations of perceptron were designed to be locally connected, i.e., had a limited \emph{fan-in} in the input surface \cite{Minsky_1969}.
+The discussion of local receptive fields can be traced back to Rosenblatt's \citep{Rosenblatt} perceptron, which was the first \emph{weighted} neuron model devised for feed-forward networks.
+Some variations of the perceptron were designed to be locally connected, i.e., had a limited \emph{fan-in} in the input space \citep{Minsky_1969}.
 The perceptron also included random (stochastic), partially connected neurons.
-As Minsky \cite{Minsky_1969} had also noticed, non-overlapping local receptive fields put a limitation on the (spatial) scale of information that can be extracted from the input.
-Fukushima \cite{fukushima_1983} tackled this problem with a hierarchical network structure (aka neocognitron), which later inspired convolutional neural networks \cite{lecun1998a}.
+As Minsky \citep{Minsky_1969} had also noticed, non-overlapping local receptive fields limit the (spatial) scale of information that can be extracted from the input.
+Fukushima \citep{fukushima_1983} subsequently tackled this problem with a hierarchical network structure (aka neocognitron), which later inspired convolutional neural networks \citep{lecun1998a}.